 - No maid loan is required.
 Your maid is not burdened with huge maid loans.

-- Transfer maid starts within a few days.
+- Getting a transfer maid in Singapore starts within a few days.
 You might need to wait more than 10 weeks for a brand new maid from overseas.

 - Transfer maids are more experienced due to prior work experience.
 You do not need to spend more time teaching and training the new maid.